 Grass Conversion Calculator: Feet to Metres

-Unlike natural turf, we offer our products in either 1 metre, 2 metre or 4 metre widths, so when calculating for the actual amount of artificial grass required you will need to take this into account.
+Unlike natural turf and our competitors, we offer our products in either 1 metre, 2 metre, 3 metre and 4 metre widths, so when calculating for the actual amount of artificial grass required you will need to take this into account.